Bella Araujo Flaunts Amazing Figure In Scanty Pink Bikini

-Brazilian beauty Bella Araujo caught the attention of thousands of her 2.7 million Instagram followers when she shared a sexy new update of her bikini-clad self on Sunday, October 4.
+Brazilian beauty Bella Araujo caught the attention of her 2.7 million Instagram followers when she shared a sexy new update of herself in a bikini on Sunday, October 4.

 The 29-year-old was photographed at the beach for the two-photo slideshow.
 Bella took center stage in both frames, as the ocean, sky, and a tree-filled landscape filled the background behind her.

 In the first image, she stood up straight with her left leg in front of her right leg and faced the camera to showcase her physique from head to toe.
 She smiled widely as she kept her eyes closed, emitting a happy energy.
-The second snapshot displayed her slightly from her right side as she grabbed on her locks with her left hand and popped one hip out.
+The second snapshot displayed her from a different angle as she grabbed on her locks with her left hand and popped one hip out.
 She again wore a smile on her face and kept her eyes closed.

-Her long, highlighted, brunette locks, were styled in beautiful, natural-looking waves that fell down her back and over her shoulders effortlessly.
-Her multi-color, polished, square-cut nails were perfectly manicured.
+Her long, highlighted locks were styled in beautiful, natural-looking waves that fell down her back and over her shoulders effortlessly.
+Her multicolor, polished nails were perfectly manicured.

 Bella showed off her famous figure in a skimpy pink bikini top that featured two thin straps that went over her shoulders and down her back.
 The swimsuit’s cups exposed a massive view of cleavage, calling attention to her busty assets.

-She paired the top with matching, high-rise bottoms that flaunted her curvy hips.
-The scanty briefs’ thick side straps were lifted up past her hipbones, directing the eye to her slim core.
+She paired the top with matching high-rise bottoms that flaunted her curvy hips.
+The thick side straps of the scanty briefs were pulled up past her hipbones, directing the eye to her slim core.

 Bella accessorized the beachside look with a wide brim beige hat.

-In the post’s caption, the model wrote in Portuguese that she was having a good Sunday, according to Google Translate.
+In the post’s caption, the model wrote in Portuguese that she was having a good Sunday, according to a Google translation.

 More than 57,000 social media users liked the eye-catching slideshow since it went live just a few hours ago.
 Additionally, more than 900 fans also commented on the post to articulate their admiration for the model’s form, her good looks, and her revealing bathing suit.